deafnv/bokitube-server/README.md

 ### For site administrators hosting cytube

 If you are hosting your own server, you should have access to the template files.
 Inserting the theme scripts directly may improve loading speed and apply the theme to all the channels on your server.
 If this is not what you need, ignore this section and apply the theme through cytube's JS and CSS fields in the channel options.
+Alternatively, if you would like to customize the theme, feel free to host the files in this repo on your own site.

 #### Channel CSS